 - $100,000 Brand New Accounts from Prospecting

-Looking at the target this way makes it more manageable, and easier to develop a detailed plan around it.
+Looking at the target this way makes it less intimidating, and easier to develop a detailed plan around it.

 Step 3: Identify Obstacles

-Salespeople who understand the obstacles they are likely to face can be prepared to overcome them.
-As part of the planning process, have your reps brainstorm what might get in the way of achieving their goals, as well as tactics for overcoming those obstacles.
-Take special care to consider whether a lockdown, or other restrictions mandated by the pandemic, will impact your sales activity and, consequently, your goals.
+Salespeople who understand the obstacles they may face can be prepared to overcome them.
+As part of the planning process, have your reps brainstorm what might get in the way of achieving their goals.
+Coach them through developing tactics to overcome those obstacles.
+Additionally, consider whether a future lockdown, or other pandemic-related restrictions, will impact your sales activity.

 Of course, more mundane obstacles do exist.
-External factors, such as a disruption in your industry or a contact within an account leaving, could be problematic.
-Obstacles can also be internal, such as failure to align your company’s marketing strategy with your sales strategy, resulting in poor quality leads.
+There are other external factors, such as a disruption in your industry or a key account contact leaving.
+Obstacles can also be internal.
+Failure to align your company’s marketing strategy with your sales strategy, for example, resulting in poor quality leads.
 Identifying and addressing obstacles early on gives your team a greater chance for success.

 Step 4: Establish an Action Plan

-Once your sales reps understand what numbers need to be met and where the opportunities and obstacles lie, they can work to identify an action plan.
+Once your sales reps understand their targets and where the opportunities and obstacles lie, they can develop an action plan.
 Have your reps identify specific strategies or projects they can execute to move them towards their goals.
-Then, be sure they list out the high-gain activities involved in the strategy that they can execute on a daily, weekly, and monthly basis to get them where they need to be.
+Then, be sure they list out the activities they can execute on a daily, weekly, and monthly basis to make progress to their goal.